Buying and Selling FAQs in Indiana

 Yes, it does.
 All vehicles bought either from a dealer or private seller outside the state will need to have a vehicle identification number (VIN) inspection completed.

 These inspections are done for free at the license agency.
-Or, a police officer may charge you up to $5 to do the same, using State Form 39530 (you may download the form and give it to the officer; vehicle information is found on page two of the form).
+Or, a police officer may charge you a small fee to do the same, using the Affidavit Of Police Officer/Physical Inspection Of an Indiana Resident's Vehicle/Watercraft (Form 39530) (you may download the form and give it to the officer; vehicle information is found on page two of the form).

 If I bought my vehicle out of state, how should I deal with the sales tax situation?